 You can learn more about the company, its services and price structure with our full Talkspace review.

-Stay tuned for exciting developments from Hims and Hers in individual online therapy.
-The two websites have gained a solid reputation in the telehealth industry, with virtual healthcare in sexual health, hair loss, skin care, and most recently in primary care (in 29 states so far).
+Hims and Hers more recently launched individual online therapy.
+The two websites have gained a solid reputation in the telehealth industry, with virtual healthcare in sexual health, hair loss, skin care, and most recently in primary care across the U.S.

 Some people discover that group therapy is actually the pinnacle of therapeutic treatment.
 Often this is thanks to the profound realities that we humans tend to thrive with peer support and an awareness that we aren't isolated in our struggles.